• B.A. Religious Studies: Socially Engaged Religious Traditions

 • Meditation related sleep disturbances

-• Re-engaging with practices in trauma informed and modified ways
+• Re-engaging or continuing with practices in trauma informed and modified ways

 • Trauma Informed Compassion Training